1jour1vin

 About the estate:

-Present in Saint-Nicolas and Bourgueil, Yannick Amirault is one of the stalwarts of these two appellations.
-It is now his son Benoît who cultivates (organically) the estate's 19 hectares.
+With vineyards in Saint-Nicolas and Bourgueil, Yannick Amirault is one of the most reliable names in these two appellations.
+His son Benoît now cultivates the estate’s 19 hectares using organic methods.

 Robert Parker - Wine Advocate